isomerpages/moe-newtownsec/_resources/School Canteen.md

 </li>
 <li>
 <p>Able to provide good service and quality food with prices determined in
-consultation with the school. (at most $3.40 for a set meal of rice, meat, vegetable &amp; fruit).
+consultation with the school (at most $3.40 for a set meal of rice, meat, vegetable &amp; fruit).
 Proposed menu with price list <strong>must</strong> be attached to the application form for our consideration.</p>
 </li>